BatteryAcid/unity-cognito-client/README.md

 This project demonstrates how to use the AWS SDK and Cognito to create sign-up and login functionality in your Unity project.

+### ** UPDATE 10/2021 **
+While this video demonstrates how to make calls from the game client through the AWS SDK, it is NOT best practice.
+Calls should go through some form of authentication like through an API Gateway Authorizer, then on to a Lambda function, for example, that performs the API calls after authorization.
+See my other video that demonstrates this: https://youtu.be/lzQ2rLqlqyk

 Note: this is not a production ready implementation, but more of a jumping-off point to help you get started on your project.

 ## Tutorial Video